JunqiangYang/zipkin/zipkin-storage/cassandra3/README.md

 ### Compaction
 Time-series data is compacted using TimeWindowCompactionStrategy, a known improved over DateTieredCompactionStrategy.
-Data is optimised for queries with a single day.
+Data is optimised for queries within a single day.
 The penalty of reading multiple days is small, a few disk seeks, compared to the otherwise overhead of reading a significantly larger amount of data.

 ### Benchmarking
 Benchmarking the new datamodel demonstrates a significant performance improvement on reads.
-How much of this translates to te Zipkin UI is hard to tell due to the complexity of CassandraSpanConsumer and how searches are possible.
-Benchmarking stress profiles are found in traces-stress.yaml and trace_by_service_span-stress.yaml.
+How much of this translates to the
+Zipkin UI is hard to tell due to the complexity of CassandraSpanConsumer and how searches are possible.
+Benchmarking stress profiles are found in traces-stress.yaml and trace_by_service_span-stress.yaml and span_by_service-stress.yaml.